Article 35A of the Constitution of India: Permanent Residents

-Revocation of special status and domicile law
+Revocation of special status

-On 5 August 2019, the Union Government revocated the special status granted to Jammu and Kashmir under the Article 370 through a Presidential Order, and made the entire Constitution of India applicable to the state.
+On 5 August 2019, the Union Government revoked the special status granted to Jammu and Kashmir under the Article 370 through a Presidential Order, and made the entire Constitution of India applicable to the state.
 This implied that the Article 35A stood abolished.
 Further, the Union Parliament passed legislation reorganising the state into two union territories, one being Jammu and Kashmir, the other Ladakh.
+However, Jammu and Kashmir was provided with a legislature, and, according to the Solicitor General, was "still a State for all purposes".
+Only the police powers were retained by the President.